Garden Coaching for DIYers

 - Maintenance guidelines and pruning questions answered/demonstrated on site throughout the garden season and in years to come

-*Travel time for Garden Coaching is billed round-trip at the 2023 Federal Mileage rate of $.65.5 per mile from my home office to your site.
-Due to high demand, a 50% deposit is requested to reserve a space on the Garden Coaching schedule for summer 2023.
+*Travel time for Garden Coaching is billed round-trip at the 2024 Federal Mileage rate of $.67 per mile from my home office to your site.
+Due to high demand, a 50% deposit is requested to reserve a space on the Garden Coaching schedule for summer 2024.
 Please note that the peak garden months of May through September are when garden installations occur and might affect our coaching schedule due to nursery installation timelines.
 Cash, Check, VISA, MC, AMEX, DISCOVER and VENMO are all happily accepted although credit cards incur a 4.5% surcharge.
-Sessions more than 40 miles away, the travel charge is $75.00 per hour R/T.
+Sessions more than 40 miles away, the travel charge is $75.00 per hour R/T. Currently booking appointments into early November.

 House Plant Care

 Going on vacation?
-Many of my garden coaching clients ask me to stop in weekly to water and otherwise care for their indoor Plant Family.
-Rate is $75 per hour plus R/T 2023 Federal Mileage Rate.
+Many of my garden coaching clients ask me to stop in weekly to water and care for their indoor Plant Family while they are away.
+Rate is $75 per hour plus R/T 2024 Federal Mileage Rate.

 Types of garden projects